Dr. Shirley's Web Courses

 History Pages - Part 16

-These time-lines are intended for use by my students who are taking Courses in Church History, History of Hebrew and the Jews, History of the Greek language, Survey of World Religions, or Biblical Archaeology.
-Hence they are very selective in what events are included
+These time-lines are intended for use by my students who are taking Courses in Church History, History of Hebrew, History of the Greek language, Survey of World Religions, or Biblical Archaeology.
+Hence they are selective in what events are included

 AD 1858-1922

-Ben Yehuda decides to recreate Hebrew as a spoken language, rather than a literary one
+Ben Yehuda decided to recreate Hebrew as a spoken language, rather than a literary one

 AD 1860-1904